-MARKETING PRACTICE INTERVIEW
+MARKETING MOCK INTERVIEW

 MARKETING BRAND MANAGERS need to be good at WRITTEN COMMUNICATION to write promotional briefs, PERSUASIVE to persuade colleagues to pursue a particular line of action, good at ANALYSING the pricing and key features of products, good INVESTIGATORS to be able to research the market, consumers and competitors, and well ORGANISED to manage stock levels and to plan withdrawal of products from the market.